iglazkovi/Duel_Tasks/README.md

 # Smart Games

-A system for creating contests in sports programming with interactive tasks of a new type (duel tasks).
+A system for creating contests in competetive programming with interactive tasks of a new type (duel tasks).

 ## Duel Tasks
 Unlike regular interactive tasks, in duel tasks the participants' solutions collide directly.
 Instead of interacting with a standard interactor, a participant's solution interacts with another participant's solution.
 Compliance with the interaction protocol is checked in the runner - an analogue of the interactor program in a regular task.
 At the same time, from the participant's point of view, the way the program is written is no different.